Artichoke Benefits and

 artichokes can energize the body, making us feel more

-alert and energetic.
-The vitamin C content in artichokes
+Nutrition: Data and Nutritional Benefits The vitamin C content in artichokes

 assist the immune system by strengthening it which in